 By performing due diligence, you are helping yourself in the future.
 You’re building smart and getting the best build for your budget.
 Not taking the time for due diligence at the start of a project could lead to unforeseen errors, either costly or grievous.

-Possible risks could include:
+Possible risks could include the following.

 - Economic losses

 What KPM Franklin Provides to Developers for Due Diligence

 KPM Franklin’s approach to due diligence is to review the best available information.
 This often includes readily available historic permit information from local permitting.
 We present the results of our due diligence analyses in a written document accompanied by figures to convey the information gathered.

 It is possible to learn quite a bit from a due diligence study prior to developing a land parcel.
 KPM Franklin assists our clients with analyzing and understanding key criteria typical for civil site planning and development.
 Below are a few key aspects incorporated in our due diligence study.

 This includes reviewing the zoning and future land use designations and any special overlay districts of the property.

 We look for building setbacks.
 This could incorporate aspects such as required buffer yards, maximum impervious coverage, maximum FAR, maximum building height, open space requirements and parking requirements.